sciurius/perl-JSON-Relaxed/README.md

     - Quotes

-        The `%quotes` hash defines the two types of quotes recognized by RJSON: single and double quotes.
+        The `%quotes` hash defines the types of quotes recognized by RJSON: single and double quotes, and backticks.
         JSON only allows the use of double quotes to define strings.
-        Relaxed also allows single quotes.  `%quotes` is defined as follows.
+        `%quotes` is defined as follows.

             our %quotes = (
                 '"' => 1,
                 "'" => 1,
+                "`" => 1,
             );

     - End of line characters